These Google Pixel 3 features are coming to older Pixel handsets

-The arrival of the Google Pixel 3 and Pixel 3 XL is good news for older handsets from the search giant, as they are in-line to receive some of the new features which were introduced with the latest duo.
+The arrival of the Google Pixel 3 and Pixel 3 XL is good news for owners of older handsets from the search giant, as they are in line to receive some of the new features which were introduced with the latest duo.

 Google confirmed a number of features to Android Police, with the adjustable background blur effect set to filter down to older Pixel devices.